Cailo322/PyroSentrix/README.md

 ## 🚀 Project Overview

 **PyroSentrix** is a smart fire monitoring system that integrates a multi-sensor IoT device with a mobile application, enhanced by machine learning (LSTM).
-The system is designed to **advance traditional fire alarm systems** by providing **real-time sensor data, intelligent early warnings, and user-friendly mobile monitoring** — reducing fire-related risks before they escalate.
+The system is designed to **advance traditional fire alarm systems** by providing **real-time sensor data, intelligent early warnings, and user-friendly mobile monitoring** — reducing fire-related risks before they escalate

 ---